krumpton/VSpooler-Motor-Mod/README.md

 Should be fairly easy to port over to Arduino if anybody is so inclined, I think I've kept the project layout pretty sane and readable.

-## Progress

-- **Button & switch logic**: The final plan is for the switch to control the EN pin of the TMC2209 (i.e. switch off = EN high, motor can be turned; switch on = EN low, motor engaged), and the button will start and stop spooling.
-- **Runout sensor logic**: When the button is pressed, it should first check whether or not there is filament in the runout sensor.
-If not, the motor won't start spooling.
-It should also stop the motor if the runout sensor changes states while the motor is running.
-- ~~**Belt tensioner**: My measurements of the V-Spooler were largely done with a ruler, so they are not super accurate.
-Because of this, the distance between the two pulleys is off by ~1mm, which can cause tooth skipping.
-I plan to make a simple tensioner which will attach to the top 2 screws of the motor, and use a 603 bearing to apply tension to the top of the belt.~~ Done
-- ~~**Decoupling/bulk caps**: Done~~
-- **Motor start/stop profiles**: Right now, the motor starts and stops instantly, which is not ideal - it causes skipped teeth even with an empty spool.
-I plan to have the motor ramp up/down to prevent this (needs to be a fast ramp on stop, or the filament may pull loose).
-- **LED states**: The LED colour and pattern will reflect the machine state.
-This will be determined by the 8-bit bitfield which holds the state of the hardware.

 ## Features